 notices composed of approved paragraphs automatically sequenced by the computer program;

 preprinted form notices with fill-ins generated by the computer; and

-notices partially generated by the computer with fill-ins requested by the technician
+notices partially generated by the computer with fill-ins added by the technician.

 Exhibit letters are guide letters which can be tailored to the situation.
 They are:

 provided for situations that occur fairly frequently, but contain variable or optional

 prepared in Aurora or the Document Processing System (DPS).
 (See NL 00703.005.)

 Form notices are used for situations that occur frequently and contain a high percentage

 of standard information that is preprinted.
 (May also be in Aurora or DPS.)

 Dictated letters are prepared when there is no standard notice which explains a unique